Brad Dwyer

-Brad Dwyer (born 28 April 1993) is an English rugby league footballer who plays as a for the Salford Red Devils on loan from Leigh Leopards in the Super League.
+Brad Dwyer (born 28 April 1993) is an English rugby league footballer who plays as a for Salford RLFC in the RFL Championship.

 He previously played for Leeds Rhinos and Hull FC in the Super League, playing on loan from Warrington at the Swinton Lions and the London Broncos in the Championship, and the Huddersfield Giants in the Super League.
 He has also spent time on loan from Leeds at Featherstone Rovers in the Championship.